Making a heating pad at home

 - Fill the sock with rice.
-Leave enough room at the top so you can close the opening by either sewing it shut, or tying it with a rubber band or string — basically anything you think will hold the rice in.
+Leave enough room at the top so you can close the opening by either sewing it shut or tying it with a rubber band or string — basically anything you think will hold the rice in.

-- Microwave on high for two minutes.
+- Microwave on high for 2 minutes.

 Making your own heating pad is cost-efficient and safer than using an electric heating pad.
 It also saves you a trip to the store, when you’re too sore to leave the house.
-Schedule an appointment with your doctor if muscle and joint pain persist for several days.
+Schedule an appointment with your doctor if muscle and joint pain persists for several days.